asmaloney/gactar/README.md

 ### Pattern Syntax

 The _match_ section matches _patterns_ to buffers.
-Patterns are delineated by backticks - e.g. `` `property( ?obj category ?cat )` ``.
-The first item is the chunk name and the items between the parentheses are the slots.
+Patterns are delineated by square brackets - e.g. `[property: ?obj category ?cat]`.
+The first item is the chunk name and the items after the colon are the slots.
 These are parsed to ensure their format is consistent with _chunks_ which are declared in the _config_ section.

 The _do_ section in the productions uses a small language which currently understands the following commands: